New Zealand Maritime Museum: Collections

 The museum has a collection of over 130 watercraft, including the 1933 John L. Hacker-designed mahogany and kauri speedboat Jon-El, The Frances, an early 20th century vessel owned by the Shakespear family, and Paul Caffyn's kayak Isadora.
-Other vessels include the Tainui, an 1860 whaling vessel, P-class sailing dinghies designed by Harry Highet, Mammoth, a moth-class dinghy, and and the Karlich hull used by Olympic Gold medalist rowers, the 1972 New Zealand eight.
+Other vessels include the Tainui, an 1860 whaling vessel, P-class sailing dinghies designed by Harry Highet, Mammoth, a moth-class dinghy, and the Karlich hull used by Olympic Gold medalist rowers, the 1972 New Zealand eight.
 Tatarai, a Baurua voyager canoe from Kiribati built in 1976 by Kiribati islanders and photographer Jim Siers using traditional methods, and sailed from Kiribati to Fiji in 1976, is also held in the museum's collections.

 Other collection items include the original iron ballast from HMS Endeavour, the anchor of the HMS Bounty, the preserved wheelhouse of the Devonport Steam Ferry Company vessel Takapuna (1924), a mauri stone from Motungārara Island / Fishermans Island near Kapiti Island, and the majority of the former photographic collections of the Wellington Maritime Museum.